metaory/markup.json/README.md

 ##### Attribute with Object values

-Attributes with Object values are folded, delimit key and value pairs with `;` delimit keys and values with `:`
+Attributes with Object values are folded delimit key and value pairs with `;` delimit keys and values with `:`